ankrutik/notes/Pour Over Dial In.md

 	- Speed
 	- Angle of burr
 	- Known standard starting points by processing
+	- Changing from 55 red clix to 52 red clix took cup from slight bitter and dry to sweet and fruity with [[groundzero_eclipse]]
 - [[Brewing by Coffee Processing|Impact of Coffee Processing on Brewing]]
 - Water
 	- $ Use Aquafina